 In short, it is not clear how these guarantees can be ensured at all.

-Currently, only in case vulnerable people access the SAI system before they are granted a title of protection, they could enjoy some additional services allowed by the Decree 18 November 2019 for disabled persons and persons affected by serious illness or mental disorders.[9]
+Currently, only in case vulnerable people access the SAI system before they are granted a title of protection, can they enjoy some additional services allowed by the Decree 18 November 2019 for disabled persons and persons affected by serious illness or mental disorders.[10]

 In the light of this data, it appears clear that the Italian reception system is in practice for the most part devoid of services and facilities dedicated, or at least adequate, to the reception of vulnerable people.
 The limited places available in the SAI network for people with special needs are completely insufficient to meet the needs of an entire national system.
 On the other hand, the prefectural reception circuit (which welcomes almost 70% of the total) does not have ad hoc facilities, there are no specific services envisioned, nor training requirements of operators, nor is there any provision for enhanced collaboration with the local social and health services.
 This does not mean that in Italy there are no prefectural reception centres able to take care of vulnerable migrants, but that positive experiences in this regard are very rare and that they have developed only from the good will of the managing entities, without adequate legal or economic support from the competent institutions.
 The ministerial Guidelines on assistance, rehabilitation and treatment of vulnerable migrants,[12] while constituting a high-quality document and an important reference point, have in fact remained largely not enforced in the reception context, both because no reference is made to them within the Prefectures’ tender specifications, and because, in adopting them, the Government has not provided any additional financial resources.

-In Italy, the NGO “Doctors for Human Rights” published a study on post-traumatic stress disorder (PTSD) among refugees and asylum applicants.
-The study concluded that overcrowding, geographical isolation, prolonged stay, length of legal proceedings, as well as episodes of violence particularly in large reception centres, have detrimental effects on asylum seekers’ and refugees’ mental health.
-In a public appeal, 18 civil society organisations – including MEDU, ASGI, Action Aid, Oxfam, and Refugees Welcome Italia – called for a policy that avoids the use of large reception facilities.[14]
+In Italy, the NGO “Doctors for Human Rights” published a 2021 study on post-traumatic stress disorder (PTSD) among refugees and asylum applicants.
+The study concluded that overcrowding, geographical isolation, prolonged stay, length of legal proceedings, as well as episodes of violence particularly in large reception centres, have detrimental effects on asylum applicants’ and refugees’ mental health.
+In a public appeal, 18 civil society organisations – including MEDU, ASGI, Action Aid, Oxfam, and Refugees Welcome Italia – called for a policy that avoids the use of large reception facilities.[13]

-With respect to the accommodation for LGBTQI+ people, only a few places in dedicated public projects exist, led by Arcigay and Caleidos, in Modena, and by Quore Association (R.A.R.O. project) based in the Piedmont region.[15]
-Another relevant experience is that of the network Rise the difference in Bologna, which launched a pilot project for the creation and management of a reception facility – included among the 2017-2019 former Sprar- Siproimi – dedicated to LGBT asylum seekers and refugees.[16]
+With respect to accommodation for LGBTQI+ people, only a few places in dedicated public projects exist, led by Arcigay and Caleidos, in Modena, and by Quore Association (R.A.R.O. project) based in the Piedmont region.[15]
+Another relevant experience is that of the network Rise the difference in Bologna, which launched a pilot project for the creation and management of a reception facility – included among the 2017-2019 former Sprar- Siproimi – dedicated to LGBT asylum applicants and refugees.[16]
 In late 2022, the Municipality of Rome opened a call for tenders for a pilot SAI project dedicated to the reception of LGBT+ migrants.[17]

 Reception of families and children

-The Reception Decree specifies that asylum seekers are accommodated in facilities which ensure the protection of family unity consisting of spouses and first-degree relatives.[19]
+The Reception Decree specifies that asylum applicants are accommodated in facilities which ensure the protection of family unity consisting of spouses and first-degree relatives.[20]
 The management body of the reception centres shall respect the family unity principle.
 Therefore, they cannot separate children from parents who live in the same wing of the facility.
-In practice, it may happen that a father is accommodated in a wing for single men and his wife and children in the wing for women.
+In practice, according to ASGI’s experience, it may happen that a father is accommodated in a wing for single men and his wife and children in the wing for women.
 In general, dedicated wings are designed for single parents with children.
 It may also happen that parents are divided and placed in different centres, and usually the children are accommodated with their mother.

 It may happen in first reception centres that families are divided in case the accommodation conditions are deemed not adequate and suitable for children.
 In these situations, mothers and children are hosted in a facility, and men in another.
+In these cases, it is possible to send a request to the competent Prefecture to find a way to unify the family, but places dedicated to families are very few throughout Italy, both in CAS and within the SAI network.

-Places dedicated to families are very few throughout Italy, both in CAS and within the SAI network.
 Some Italian regions almost entirely lack reception places suitable for families.
 This element of fragility of the reception system became even more evident in the 2021-2022 period, first with the arrival of the Afghan evacuees, among whom there were many large families (between 5 and 10 people per nucleus), and then with the people fleeing from Ukraine, among whom there were mainly single-parent households.

 Based on NGOs’ experience, no specific or standardised mechanisms are put in place to prevent gender-based violence in reception centres.
 As a rule, permanent law enforcement personnel are present outside governmental centres with the task of preventing problems and maintaining public order.
 In practice, the management body of governmental centres divides each family from the others hosted in the centre.
 Women and men are always separated.